A Survey of the Evolution of Language Model-Based Dialogue Systems: Data, Task and Models: The Independent Development of TOD ODD

 \subsection{The Development of ODD}

 Distinguishing from TOD, open-domain dialogue systems (ODDs) aim to perform chit-chat with users without task and domain restrictions and are usually fully data-driven in an end2end manner \citep{survey_ds, challenges_in_open_domain}.
-In 2016, soon after the emergence of the seq2seq framework, the Alexa Price challenge was proposed to advance the development of ODD that is able to converse coherently and engagingly with users on open-end topics such as sports, politics, and entertainment \citep{chen2018gunrock}.
-Generally, there are three types of open-domain dialogue systems: \textit{\textbf{generative dialogue systems}} \citep{shang2015neural,li2016persona,zhang2020modeling,wang2021topicrefine,chen2023robust}, \textit{\textbf{retrieval-based dialogue systems}} \citep{wu-etal-2017-sequential, tan2016lstmbased, henderson-etal-2020-convert, whang2021response, gao-etal-2020-dialogue}, and \textit{\textbf{hybrid dialogue systems}} \citep{zhou-etal-2020-design, 10.1145/3331184.3331193, madotto2020adapterbot}.
+Generally, there are three types of open-domain dialogue systems: \textit{\textbf{generative dialogue systems}} \citep{li2016persona,zhang2020modeling,wang2021topicrefine}, \textit{\textbf{retrieval-based dialogue systems}} \citep{wu-etal-2017-sequential, tan2016lstmbased, henderson-etal-2020-convert, whang2021response, gao-etal-2020-dialogue}, and \textit{\textbf{hybrid dialogue systems}} \citep{zhou2020design, 10.1145/3331184.3331193, madotto2020adapterbot}.
 In detail, the retrieval-based systems retrieve predetermined responses from a fixed set in response to user input.
 In contrast, generative systems construct responses from scratch using language models, resulting in diverse and contextually appropriate outputs.
 Hybrid systems combine both approaches, using retrieval for efficiency and generative methods for flexibility, aiming to achieve a balance between accuracy and creativity.
 The choice of system type depends on factors such as the application's requirements, available resources, and the desired user experience.
 Some representative works are summarized in Figure~\ref{fig:nlm_to_plm}.